RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-4.md

-In earlier chapters, we watched how hard Eren worked to master control of his titan and yet somehow, Falco transitions from being completely out of control in his first transformation (Chapter 129) to being a master capable of flying long distances (Chapter 135) and nimbly dodging 10 Warhammer titan archers (Chapter 136) on his second transformation.
+In earlier chapters, we watched how hard Eren worked to master control of his titan and yet somehow, Falco transitions from being completely out of control in his first transformation (Chapter 129) to being a master capable of flying long distances (Chapter 135) and nimbly dodging at least 10 (yes, I counted) Warhammer titan archers (Chapter 136) on his second transformation.

-I believe these tropes, of making material up when necessary to advance the plot and with no justification, are called [ass pulls](https://tvtropes.org/pmwiki/pmwiki.php/Main/AssPull).
+This trope, of pulling material without justification when necessary to advance the plot, is called an [ass pull](https://tvtropes.org/pmwiki/pmwiki.php/Main/AssPull).
+It is not a hallmark of exceptional writing.

 ## Gabi